bertspaan/wolkd/README.md

     cd wolkd
     npm install

-If your device has an SPI interface (Raspberry Pis have one!), you can install [node-spi](https://github.com/RussTheAerialist/node-spi):
+If your device has an SPI interface (Raspberry Pis have one!), you can install [spi-device](https://github.com/fivdi/spi-device):

-    npm install spi
+    npm install spi-device

-Please note: without node-spi, wolkd will run in console mode!
+Please note: without spi-device, wolkd will run in console mode!

 wolkd expects the environment variable `WOLKD_CONFIG` to point to the path of the wolkd configuration JSON file.